 - Details of the landlord for the property if it is leased

 - They will tell you about any instability or discomfort with the landlord.

 - A good history of the area so you can understand how things are changing

-So how can you make contact here and why should they listen to you?
-To answer the first part of the question, the best method of contact is by the telephone to arrange a suitable meeting.
-In other words you should be making many cold calls into the local business community.
+So how can you make contact here, and why should they listen to you?
+To answer the first part of the question, the best contact method is by telephone to arrange a suitable meeting.
+In other words, you should make many cold calls to the local business community.

 Set yourself a benchmark of 40 calls a day to the business community.
 In making 40 calls, you should achieve at least two meetings.
 You won’t talk to 40 people: but you should reach at least 20 in the set time frames.